We follow a few fundamental principles:

-Like most website operators, Design Eclectic collects non-personally-identifying information of the sort that web browsers and servers typically make available, such as the browser type, language preference, referring site, and the date and time of each visitor request.
+Like most website operators, Marshal Stone collects non-personally-identifying information of the sort that web browsers and servers typically make available, such as the browser type, language preference, referring site, and the date and time of each visitor request.

 We use the information to compile reports and to help us improve the site.
 The cookies collect information in an anonymous form, including the number of visitors to the site, where visitors have come to the site from and the pages they visited.
 The cookies do not contain any personal information about you, and they cannot be used to identify an individual user.

 Most browsers accept cookies automatically, but you can alter the settings of your browser to erase cookies or prevent automatic acceptance if you prefer.
 Generally you have the option to see what cookies you’ve got and delete them individually, block third party cookies or cookies from particular sites, accept all cookies, to be notified when a cookie is issued or reject all cookies.
 You should be aware that any preferences will be lost if you delete cookies and many websites will not work properly or you will lose some functionality.
 We do not recommend turning cookies off when using our website for these reasons.
 You can either use the Cookie Opt-out facility at the bottom of this page or visit the ‘options’ or ‘preferences’ menu on your browser to change settings, and check the following links for more browser-specific information.

 - Persistent cookies remain on a user’s device for a set period of time specified in the cookie.
 They are activated each time that the user visits the website that created that particular cookie.